Washington Republicans rattled by Koch shift from Trump

 Rep. Mark Meadows, R-N.C., who has attended Koch seminar weekends in the past and has also become a staunch ally of the president’s, said that the Koch’s money is less relevant.

 “In truth we’re not going to solve the American people’s problems with more money.
-We’re going to solve it by being unified and working on the people’s agenda between now and November,” he said.
+We’re going to solve it by being unified and working on the people’s agenda between now and November,” he said in a phone interview with NBC News.